 2. Have a professional check your HVAC system

 Winter means your boiler will be working almost 24/7 to keep your house warm.
 The worst thing that could happen during winter is suddenly finding yourself without heating.
 You must ensure that the heaters, vents, radiators, etc. are in tiptop shape to combat the freezing temperatures.
-Have a professional come by to clean the air ducts, replace filters, and check on the boiler to spot any problems.
+Have a professional come by to check for any breaks in the mechanism and flexible hoses, clean the air ducts, replace filters, and check on the boiler to spot any problems.
 For any malfunctioning boilers, you can reach out to Boiler Repair Liverpool to get it sorted out as soon as possible.

 3. Weatherproof exterior pipes

 Winter is a problem for external pipes because the extreme temperature could cause them to burst, which could lead to serious damage to your home.
 Turn off the main water line that supplies the water to these pipes then drain them out.
 Weatherproof the pipes by wrapping them in insulating material, do this also for pipes that run along the basement and other colder spots in the house.